tobgu/pyrsistent/README.rst

 data structures are designed to share common elements through path copying.
 It aims at taking these concepts and make them as pythonic as possible so that they can be easily integrated into any python program without hassle.

+If you want to go all in on persistent data structures and use literal syntax to define them in your code rather than function calls check out Pyrthon_.

 Examples
 --------